The Pro-Superbike Championships

-Superbike racing in Germany had begun in 1984 and aligned its regulations with the World Championship in 1988, and while it was popular with competitors its initial draw for spectators and sponsors dwindled as the 1990s began.
-Seeing a prime opportunity, the German importers of Yamaha, Kawasaki and Suzuki partnered with several motorcycle accessory companies and promoters Moto Motion, and with guidance from one of the founders of the World Championship, Steve McLaughlin, the Pro-Superbike Championship was formed in 1991 and became an immediate success.
+Created by Franz Rau's Moto Motion with guidance from one of the founders of the World Championship, Steve McLaughlin, and in collaboration with the German importers of Yamaha, Kawasaki and Suzuki partnered and several motorcycle accessory companies, the Pro-Superbike Championship was formed in 1991 and became an immediate success.
 It drew large grids of riders from all over Europe - becoming a fully international championship in 1994 - and Moto Motion's TV productions brought German motorcycle racing its biggest audiences ever.

 But while Moto Motion owned and operated Pro-Superbike it still needed places to race, and the events plus all of the supporting championships were still handled by the German motorsport federation.
 Over the decade as the series grew bigger and better, tensions between the two sides grew too, with the Oberste Motorradsport-Kommission - and later the Deutsche Motor Sport Bund - wanting more control over what was effectively Germany's national superbike championship, and Moto Motion keen not to change their successful and popular product.